 At the bottom, take the path that starts by trending down and follow it to the summit of Dent de Crolles (2062 m), reached about hour and half after leaving the Pas de Rocheplane.

 On a clear day, the views from the summit are spectacular.
 The Belledonne hills can be seen over the haze-filled Isère valley to the east, and 100 kilometres to the north-east, the white mass of Mont Blanc seems to be hovering in the sky.
 To the north, west, and south, the Chartreuse massif fills the near and far horizons.

 Once off the shale ledges, the path passes beneath the entrances to the Grotte Annette and the Grotte Chevalier.
-After this the path becomes a little more relaxing, although it does have one or two interesting little traverses across the top of gullies.
-A fence is crossed a few minutes later, and soon after the path starts to descend through some recently planted trees.
-The start of civilisation is marked by a Franco-Incan ruin (you'll believe me when you see it!), and the Cabane du Berger, a small unwardened refuge from which there are good views of the summit cliffs.
+After this the path becomes a little more relaxing, although it does have one or two interesting little traverses across the top of the occasional gully, Eventually, the path begins its descent away from the cliffs.
+The start of civilisation is marked by a Franco-Incan ruin (you'll believe me when you see it!) which presumably is associated with avalanche control, and the Cabane du Berger, a small unwardened refuge from which there are good views of the summit cliffs.

 The path has now turned into a track, and it drops rapidly down to a junction reached after 20 minutes.
 Turn left, and after a few minutes it crosses a piste to become an excellent thin path traversing the hillside, with red and yellow way markings.
 This continues for half an hour, a little overgrown in places before disappearing under the new road encountered earlier in our walk.
 Turn right at this, and round the sharp bend to the left, and continue along the road for ten minutes past a junction, until you pick up the original ascent path heading down.
 The car park is now just a 20 minutes stroll away, from where you will be able to pick out your ascent route.